All Products

 4. On the Deployments page, click Create from YAML.

-5. Configure the template and click Create.
+5. Configure the parameters and click Create.

 In this example, the following applications are deployed: spring-cloud-a (Application A), spring-cloud-b (Application B), spring-cloud-c (Application C), nacos-server, and spring-cloud-zuul.
 The nacos-server application is deployed as a registry and the spring-cloud-zuul application is deployed as an ingress application.
 The applications are called in the following order: spring-cloud-zuul -> spring-cloud-a -> spring-cloud-b -> spring-cloud-c.